-The Township is serviced by the Elgin Area Primary Water Supply System and the St. Thomas Secondary Water Board.
-It is the intent of the Township that development within the Settlement Areas and Hamlets will be serviced by municipal piped water facilities.
+The Township is serviced by the Elgin Area Primary Water Supply System and the St. Thomas Area Secondary Water Supply System.
+It is the intent of the Township that development within the Settlement Areas and Hamlets will be serviced by municipal piped water facilities; and development within the Agricultural Areas will be serviced by municipal piped water facilities, where feasible, acknowledging that a large portion of the Agricultural Area has existing municipal water services.